merbanan/rtl_433_tests/tests/interlogix/readme.md

 door and window contact sensor

+smoke detector

 *will soon include other devices like key fob and garage door sensors.
 Do note current code should parse these devices correctly as is.

-These devices send poll/supervisory messages approxmately every hour (4 messages) and when an event occurs (8 messages).
-See interlogix.c source for addtional detail.
+These devices send poll/supervisory messages approximately every hour (4 messages) and when an event occurs (8 messages).
+See interlogix.c source for additional detail.

 frequency used is -f 319500000

 Recordings include: